dharmit/dharmitshah/content/posts/layoffs-and-covid.md

 impact me."
 When it wreaked havoc in Italy in February 2020, we still felt it wasn't a problem we might face in our country.
 I remember suggestions (folklore?) of how the COVID virus can't affect Indians because Indian summer was too hot for it to survive.
-Another story claimed that lesser in-general hygiene made Indians more "immune" than western folks (note that I'm talking hygiene standards of people, but the garbage dumps lying around in Indian cities/towns/villages.)
+Another story claimed that lesser in-general hygiene made Indians more "immune" than western folks (note that I'm not talking about the hygiene standards of people, but the garbage dumps lying around in Indian cities/towns/villages.)

 When COVID infections started appearing in India, it was Delhi, Mumbai and Ahmedabad that saw maximum patients, while